silktide/semrush-api/README.md

 ### Setup

-The API library has a number of dependencies which need to be initialised and injected.
+The API library was designed to use Dependency Injection (DI).
+It has a number of dependencies which need to be initialised and injected.
 If you don't use DI, here's how to set up the API client:

     $requestFactory = new \Silktide\SemRushApi\Model\Factory\RequestFactory();
     $rowFactory = new \Silktide\SemRushApi\Model\Factory\RowFactory();